• Skip to main content

 1. Choosing Plans

-Because I wanted a more modern style, I bought conventional plans from Leaf House.
 I wanted to change the layout to make the living room bigger, which entailed changing almost every other aspect of the design.

-In a tiny house, one change in the floor plans can change everything.
 This ends up costing a lot more not just in time spent redrawing plans, but in recalculating all the supplies: lumber, the electrical system, the plumbing system, (custom) window sizes, etc.

 A lot of time (months) was spent calculating and ordering supplies.
 A week was probably spent on window placement and sizes alone.

-In order to reduce costs, you might want to start with pre-fab window sizes and design around that.
 But it’s way more efficient cost-wise to buy plans that are almost exactly how you want things to look.

 Changing to non-toxic materials may demand changes to the plans such as changes to the framing in the flooring, changes to the thickness of the walls, ceiling, and floors (since insulation might be thicker), and changes to the weight.

-It is possible to build a non-toxic tiny home without changing anything substantial if you use plywood and standard thickness insulation.
+It is possible to build a non-toxic tiny home without changing anything substantial if you use plywood and standard-thickness insulation.

-Be careful when buying plans, the technical aspects may not be up to scruff.
-You will need an architect to review the design and moisture management system.
+You will need an architect or designer with building science knowledge to review the design and moisture management system.

 2. A Builder who Understands Chemical Sensitivities

-Though I now recommend going with someone local and someone very skilled.
+I now recommend going with someone local and someone very skilled.

 3. Trailer Weight